ItzTeeler/ItzTeeler/README.md

 ## Hi I'm Tyler Nguyen!
-Software Developer at bizzNET | NextJS and TypeScript | Working on AWS and PHP
+Software Developer at bizzNET | NextJS, TypeScript, Node, SQLite, Express

 <!--
 **ItzTeeler/ItzTeeler** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.